 Not every record should make it into an AI agent’s working set.
 Before any data reaches an agent, it should pass through a set of gates.

-Has the email been classified as professional or personal?
+Has subscriber type been resolved and recorded?
 Has the phone number been screened against TPS and CTPS?
 Has the record been deduplicated against existing CRM data?
 Are the required fields (name, company, title) populated and formatted consistently?
 Is there a valid legal basis documented for this list or campaign?

 If any of those checks fail, the record should be flagged, held, or routed for review - not passed through to the agent.